Electrified rail pierced New York train in crash, official says

 Fifteen people were injured, New York State Governor Andrew Cuomo said.
 One passenger remained in critical condition and another passenger in "serious" condition on Wednesday afternoon at the local trauma hospital along with six other patients with less serious injuries, Westchester Medical Center officials said.

-The Mercedes' driver was identified as Ellen Brody, a 49-year-old jewelry-shop worker with three children, according to Paul Feiner, the Greenburgh town supervisor.
+The Mercedes' driver was identified as Ellen Brody, a 49-year-old jewellery-shop worker with three children, according to Paul Feiner, the Greenburgh town supervisor.

 "She was not a risk-taker in terms of safety," Feiner, who described himself as a family friend, said in a telephone interview.